pujamadgula/git-lesson/README.md

 To make a commit (or "version" or "checkpoint") of your files, follow this procedure:
 1. Make changes to your project that you would like to keep.
 2. When you have you changes, tell git you are ready to create a commit by adding files to the staging area using "git add filename"
-3. Create a checkpoint ("commit") using 'git command -m "message about what you did"'
+3. Create a checkpoint ("commit") using 'git command -m "message about what you did"